jamesnottidge/jamesnottidge/README.md

 - 👋 Hi, I’m @jamesnottidge
-- 👀 I’m interested in javaScript, Data Structures and Algorithms, Fullstack Engineering .
+- 👀 I’m interested in javaScript and Frontend Engineering.
-- 🌱 I’m currently learning Frontend Engineering.
+- 🌱 I’m currently learning TypeScript
-- 💞️ I’m looking to collaborate on software in the fintech space.
+- 💞️ I’m looking to contribute to open source in whichever way possible.
 - 📫 How to reach me ... send me a mail! @freshice57@gmail.com

 <!---